CAC-Livestream Plugin Issues

 I know they created VOCAT specifically for analysis of student speeches, but effectively it's a video social network tool with sophisticated commenting and attribution features.
 Who knows, it might be interesting for other communities with different interests at some point.

-#103 Updated by Boone Gorges about 4 years ago
+#103 Updated by Boone Gorges almost 7 years ago

 - Target version changed from 1.7.8 to Future release